libvips/pyvips/README.rst

 conda Install
 -------------

-The conda packagc includes a matching libvips binary, so just enter:
+The conda package includes a matching libvips binary, so just enter:

 .. code-block:: shell